sde-skills/beta.sdeskills.com/_posts/2020-04-03-ama-sdeinterviews.md

 ## What are your 3 favorite topics?
 From a Interview programming perspective, I like
-a.
-Dynamic Programming ( used to be Mathematical Induction and Recursion before CS).
+1. Dynamic Programming ( used to be Mathematical Induction and Recursion before CS).
-b.
-Trees (not Graphs, fell in love with it when I learnt to serialize and deserialize)
+2. Trees (not Graphs, fell in love with it when I learnt to serialize and deserialize)
-c.
-Co-ordinate Geometry based problems (extends my love for math)
+3. Co-ordinate Geometry based problems (extends my love for math)

 ## I recently heard that many companies are avoiding DP.
 Have you heard that?
 Yes, Dynamic programming questions are a hit or miss.
 It is a poor indicator of the candidate's thought process.
 If they know the approach, they can solve it, if they don’t, then they can’t “derive” this on the fly.
 And reason 2 is the interviewers are terrible at DP themselves.

-### Liked this post?
+### Liked this post or have further questions?
 Check out and participate in our active sessions by joining our [slack channel][4].
 SDE Skills is a non-profit group founded by [Vivekanand Kirubanandan][1], and currently co-organized by [Bhavesh Patel][2] and [Gaurav Agarwal][3], along with thousands of active members and volunteers.

 [1]: https://www.linkedin.com/in/vkirub